chdb/DhammaMap1/README.md

 		* remove any others (non-secure single-module data) from config altogether and define in a local module, any item that is

 *  ##### Idle Instances
-It seems (from SO posts) to take 1 - 10 seconds to spin up a new instance and we have no control over it.
+It seems (from SO posts) to take 1 - 10 seconds to spin up a new instance and we have no control over that.
 One second is ok but 10 means a bad 'unresponsive' user experience.
 We have free quota of 28 instance hours per day.
-So for our low-traffic site we obviously want to keep one running 24 hours per day.
+So for a low-traffic site we obviously want to keep one instance running 24 hours per day.
-(The other 4 hours are available for a second instance at peak times.)
+Then the other 4 hours are available for a second instance to spin up at peak times.

-However from SO posts, it seems that Google makes this difficult.
+However from SO posts, it seems that Google makes this slightly difficult.
 Setting automatic-scaling to true and min-idle-instances to 1 does not seem to prevent the 1 instance shutting down (after 5 or 15 minutes?)

-Solution:  Create a low-traffic keep-alive Cron job that calls an api method but otherwise does nothing, every config seconds (10 minutes?)
+Solution:  Create a low-traffic keep-alive Cron job that calls an api method but otherwise does nothing, every X seconds (configurable EG 10 minutes?)
 This is said to prevent the runtime from shutting the instance.

 * ##### throttling